MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 | DateTime               | On                             | On                        |                   |
 | **Kiosk Overrides**    |                                |                           |                   |
 | Battery Limit          | Off                            | Off                       | Off               |

+**1.** Auto Power On is available only for Surface Pro X SQ1 LTE and Surface Pro X SQ2 LTE.

 To learn more about managing firmware with SEMM, see: